 It’s been said many times that “SMC is the place to be!”
 This is true because of the amazing campers that we get to serve, but also because of our awesome and dedicated staff team.
 At SMC, we’re always looking for a selfless, fun-filled and passionate, Christ centered staff.
 You may be wondering, “Will I even qualify to work at camp?”

 Our staff are normally students, but this is not a necessity.
-We employ around 40 people over the summer.
-The people we hire must be serious about serving God and serious about providing a camp experience for our guests.
+We employ around 45 people over the summer.
+The people we hire must be serious about serving God and serious about providing an amazing camp experience for our campers.
 Staff should be ready to experience new things — anything from camping outdoors to learning a new dance from campers!
 We are looking to hire people who are ready for the adventure that summer camp provides for both campers and staff.

 All potential staff must go through a strict screening process to ensure the safety of our campers.
 All staff must produce references from previous employers and must complete Police Reference Checks from their local police department.
 Please read our entire Staff Security Clearance Process.

 Counsellors work in pairs to care for the eight children in their cabin.
 This is a 24-hour a day position which demands a high level of energy and stamina.
 It also requires patience and enthusiasm.
-Counsellors are responsible for helping with activities at camp, general activity planning for their cabin and leading ‘devotions’ or short Bible lessons with their cabin.
-We are also looking for Counsellors who would be able to lead our morning activities: Canoeing, Archery, Sports, Drama, Nature, Dance, **Swim Instructors** ALSO: We welcome people interested in being part of our worship band!
+Counsellors are responsible for helping with activities at camp, general activity planning for their cabin and leading devotions or short Bible lessons with their cabin.
+We are also looking for Counsellors who would be able to lead our morning activities: Canoeing, Archery, Sports, Drama, Nature and Dance ALSO: We welcome people interested in being part of our worship band!